CodeMaster7000/Ping-Host/README.md

 ## Implementation

-Run `python3 Ping Host (GUI).py` in a terminal if you have Python 3.
+In this GitHub repository, navigate to `Ping Host (Python)`.
+Then, run `python3 Ping Host (GUI).py` in a terminal if you have Python 3.

 NOTE: A non-graphical version is also available.
 This can be run with `python3 Ping Host.py`.

 # Ping Host (HTML, CSS, JS)

 An up and running program to ping a host in a network.
 Code can be found in the `Ping Host (JS)` folder.
+Give it a try!